top of page

 • At-large elections have consistently resulted in strong, pro-education City Council and Board of Education members.

 In support of CEPS’ position on at-large elections, CEPS has filed an amicus brief in the California Supreme Court (in concert with The League of Women Voters of Santa Monica, the Alliance of Santa Monica Latino and Black Voters, and the Human Relations Council Santa Monica Bay Area) supporting the City of Santa Monica’s position that at-large City Council elections do not violate the California Voting Rights Act.
-In addition, CEPS has filed opposition to the pending Senate Bill 442 petition filed with the Los Angeles County Committee on School District Organization earlier this year which would require district elections for the SMMUSD Board of Education.
+In addition, CEPS has filed opposition to the pending Senate Bill 442 petition filed with the Los Angeles County Committee on School District Organization which would require district elections for the SMMUSD Board of Education.
+In early 2024, CEPS' convincing public testimony at the Committee on School District Organization persuaded the committee to deny the petition for SMMUSD district elections, although proponents may re-submit a new petition.

 bottom of page